 A Video hotspot can either play a video on top of the page or in a popup window.
 Click here to learn more about adding videos to your online publication.

 This hotspot is similar to the Link hotspot.
 You can enter an external address for the user to explore by clicking on it.
 Instead of opening the URL in a new window, as the Link hotspot does, the External content hotspot opens the URL in a popup window within the publication reader.
 For example, this hotspot is ideal for embedding Google Forms into your catalog.
 Click here to learn more about adding external content to your online publication.

-With a Product hotspot, more product details can be added to a publication, which load in an overlay window.
+A Product hotspot can add more product details to a publication, which loads in an overlay window.
 You can add multiple products in the same hotspots (example).
-A call-to-action button is present in this overlay window that will take the user to the product detail page on your website.
+A call-to-action button in this overlay window will take the user to the product detail page on your website.

 The easiest way to add the product details is using the Product Feed integration.

 When applied effectively, Product hotspots allow users to find more product information without opening a new window.
 This improves the user experience and, even though the clickthrough rate will be lower compared to using a Link hotspot, the users that click on the link (CTA button) to your site are more likely to convert.

 Add the product details directly on the page with Dynamic product hotspots.
 Just as with product hotspots, the easiest way to add the product details is using the Product Feed integration, but in the dynamic product hotspots, the product feed updates are reflected directly on the page of the publication - for example, if a product price is changed in the feed, it will automatically change on the page as well without any manual updates from your side.